 In 1199 Maelgwyn appealed to King John of England for support.
-John was in the interesting position of being a Marcher Lord himself, as well as king of England; he held the territory of Glamorgan through his wife.
+John was in the interesting position of being a Marcher Lord himself, as well as the king of England; he held the territory of Glamorgan through his wife.

 John granted Maelgwn the territories of Ceredigion and Emlyn in exchange for the castle of Cardigan, one of the major strongholds in the south of Wales.
-In Powys the situation was equally fragmented.
+In Powys, the situation was equally fragmented.
 That once powerful kingdom was divided into two parts, Powys Wenwynwyn (roughly approximate with Montgomeryshire) and Powys Fadog (northern Powys).

 The ruler of Powys Wenwynwyn was Gwenwynwyn, who tried unsuccessfully to deal with the acquisitive Marcher Lords of the south.
 Gwenwynwyn was soundly beaten at Paincastle in 1198, and his dream of leading a Welsh resurgence in the south was crushed.

 In the north, however, a new leader was about to appear.
-In 1200 the 28 year old Llewelyn ap Iorwerth came to the throne of Gwynedd.
+In 1200 the 28-year-old Llewelyn ap Iorwerth came to the throne of Gwynedd.
 Llewelyn swore an oath of allegiance to King John in 1201, and John sought to bind him to the English crown by marrying him to his illegitimate daughter Joan.

 In 1208 Llewelyn moved against Ceredigion and Powys Wenwynwyn and forced Gwenwynwyn to swear allegiance.
-He was careful not to antagonise John, and even accompanied the English king on his campaign against the Scots in 1209.
+He was careful not to antagonise John and even accompanied the English king on his campaign against the Scots in 1209.
 But John was not an easy man to remain on friendly terms with.